Getting to Know Jodel

 Could you share what you know about the tech journey of the company?
 How did this team start out doing all these things?

 My knowledge is limited to approximately the last year and a half ago, as I only joined recently.
 I don’t know too much about how it was before.
-Of course, it was very, very manual in the very beginning.
+But I know that it was very, very manual in the very beginning.
 It was even more manual, to the point that monitoring was manual and involved consistent human attention.
 There’s a few war stories that I heard of.
 But it’s difficult to do otherwise in the beginning of a startup, as it’s not the first thing that people should focus on.
 Instead, you should focus on getting a product out there and getting the initial rounds of funding.
 It’s totally understandable.

 The Android team started with their pipeline, focusing on unit tests and integration tests.
 The backend guys, I think they already had Flightplan at the time, started integrating Docker into theirs, doing auto-scaling, and similar things.
 Each of the teams slowly started doing their own thing.

-They had seen the value of automation, which means that there’s already a buy-in from the technical teams.
+And they had seen the value of automation, which means that there’s already a buy-in from the technical teams.
 When I came into the picture as CTO and said “Okay, I want to bring automation.
 I want to bring even more automation, as much as I possibly can” the reaction was “Yep, that makes sense.
 We’ve done a bit of it before.
 It helped us immensely.
 Yeah, let’s take it up a notch.
 Let’s move to the next level.”

 I think up until now, the journey has been a bit like that.
 Different teams doing whatever they could do and whatever they felt that would help them.
 Now there’s a strong strategy in place and focus on these topics.